-Bitcoin is, today, the leading cryptocurrency – usable for making payments without regard for the physical location of a payer or a recipient, and, if utilized correctly, for preserving greater anonymity than is possible with other forms of electronic payments.
+Bitcoin is, today, without a doubt, the leading cryptocurrency – usable for making payments without regard for the physical location of a payer or a recipient, and, if utilized correctly, for preserving a greater level of anonymity than is possible with many other forms of electronic payments.

-Bitcoin was the first of the modern cryptocurrencies, and the first implementation of blockchain technology – attributes that helped make it the best known of the cryptos, and the one with, by far, the greatest market cap (presently at approximately $200-Billion).
+Bitcoin was the first of the modern cryptocurrencies, and the first implementation of blockchain technology – attributes that helped make it the best known of the cryptos, and the one with, by far, the greatest market cap (presently at approximately $200-Billion – although this number fluctuates dramatically).
 Being first also means, however, that Bitcoin suffers from the technical disadvantages common among “version 1.0” software products.

-Compared with most other cryptocurrencies, for example, Bitcoin is painfully slow – it can take hours for transactions to fully settle, and the Bitcoin network is inefficient, using more electricity per day to operate than some Western countries.
+Compared with most other cryptocurrencies, for example, Bitcoin is painfully slow – it can take hours for transactions to fully settle, and the Bitcoin network is extremely inefficient – some experts estimate that it even uses more electricity per day to operate than some Western countries.
 Yes, literally.
 Bitcoin also utilizes a relatively small block size – which, while an acceptable design when Bitcoin was in its infancy and used by relatively few people, translates into poor scalability – a major issue for a platform trying to become an alternative to dollars, Euros, and other fiat currencies.
 Because of the way the underlying implementation of blockchain technology works, as time marches on, the adverse impact of these Bitcoin deficiencies will continue to worsen.
 Bitcoin also has a relatively small supply of possible coins, which also poses potential long-term challenges.

 It is also important to understand that the payment anonymity first offered by Bitcoin made it quickly become a payment method of choice for all sorts of illegal activity – from ransoms demanded by ransomware, to dark web markets where people buy and sell drugs, guns, and stolen credit card numbers, to various money laundering operations.
 It is possible, therefore, that skyrocketing Bitcoin prices over the past year have caused the greatest wealth transfer to criminals since the dawn of civilization, and may have also enriched rogue nations such as North Korea, that likely mine, steal, and use Bitcoin in order to undermine international sanctions.
 Bitcoin has, effectively, given them the ability to anonymously print dollars like never before.